Shoulder Disorders Richmond VA

 Most commonly, patients with arthritis and a large, chronic rotator cuff tear are ideal candidates for this surgery.
 It may also be used in patients with complex fractures or failed shoulder replacements.

 The shoulder is an elegant and complex piece of machinery.
 Its design allows us to reach and use our hands in many different positions.
+However, while the shoulder joint has a great range of motion, it is not very stable.

 This makes the shoulder vulnerable to problems if any of its parts aren’t in good working order.
+The rotator cuff tendons are key to the healthy functioning of the shoulder.
+They are subject to a lot of wear and tear, or degeneration, as we use our arms.

+Tearing of the rotator cuff tendons is an especially painful injury.
 A torn rotator cuff creates a very weak shoulder.
 Most of the time patients with torn rotator cuffs are in late middle age.
 But rotator cuffs tears can happen at any age.

 The shoulder is an elegant piece of machinery.
 It has the greatest range of motion of any joint in the body.
 However, this large range of motion can lead to joint problems.